jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

 All these features are described in more detail in the following sections.

-See the Jupyter notebooks in the 'examples' directory for more detailed examples.
+See the Jupyter notebooks in the 'examples' directory for further detailed examples.

 ### Creating a Quantum Circuit